jhen0409/react-native-debugger/docs/react-devtools-integration.md

 # React DevTools Integration

-The React DevTools is built by [`react-devtools-core/standalone`](https://github.com/facebook/react-devtools/tree/master/packages/react-devtools-core#requirereact-devtools-corestandalone), this is same with element inspector of [`Nuclide`](https://nuclide.io/docs/platforms/react-native/#debugging__element-inspector), it will open a WebSocket server to waiting React Native connection.
+The React DevTools is built by [`react-devtools-core/standalone`](https://github.com/facebook/react-devtools/tree/master/packages/react-devtools-core#requirereact-devtools-corestandalone), this is same with element inspector of [`Nuclide`](https://nuclide.io/docs/platforms/react-native/#debugging__element-inspector).

+It will open a WebSocket server to waiting React Native connection.
+The connection already included in React Native (see [`setupDevtools.js`](https://github.com/facebook/react-native/blob/master/Libraries/Core/Devtools/setupDevtools.js)), it will keep trying to connect the React DevTools server in development mode, it should works well without specify anything, unless you need to set the server hostname for [use it with real device](#how-to-use-it-with-real-device).

-__*NOTE*__ The server will listen a random port and inject `window.__REACT_DEVTOOLS_PORT__` global variable in debugger worker, the port is only works with React Native version ^0.39, it will fallback to `8097` (default port) if you're using React Native version under 0.39.
+We made the server listen a random port and inject `window.__REACT_DEVTOOLS_PORT__` global variable in debugger worker, note that the random port is only works with React Native version >= 0.39, otherwise it will fallback to `8097` (default port).

 For Android, we have the built-in `adb` util and it will reverse the port automatically.